senecajs/seneca-web/README.md

 - __Seneca:__ 1.x - 3.x

-This plugin allows http methods to be mapped to seneca actions.
+This plugin allows http requests to be mapped to seneca actions.
 Http actions handled locally can access the raw `request` and `response` objects.
 Actions handled over transport can access a reduced set of request data including payloads and headers.